A wildfire threatens giant sequoia trees in Yosemite National Park

 The grove, which is inside the park's southern entrance, was evacuated and no one was injured.

-The fire had grown to 466 acres (188 hectares) by Friday evening, authorities said.
+The fire had grown to about 1.1 square miles (2.8 square kilometers) by Saturday morning.

-Evacuation orders were issued Friday for the grove along with the nearby community of Wawona — which is surrounded by the park — and the Wawona Campground, where about 600 to 700 people were staying in a campground, cabins and an historic hotel.

 A fierce windstorm ripped through the grove a year-and-a-half ago and toppled 15 giant sequoias, along with countless other trees.

-The downed trees, along with massive numbers of pines killed by bark beetles, provided ample fuel for the flames, but winds Friday were calm and the fire was not spreading rapidly.
+The downed trees, along with massive numbers of pines killed by bark beetles, provided ample fuel for the flames.

 The park has used prescribed burns to clear brush around the sequoias, which helps protect them if flames spread farther into the grove.